 Bucket #1: The Taxable Bucket

 The first bucket of money is called the taxable bucket.
 Every year as the money within this bucket grows, you get to pay a tax.
 This bucket can include investments such as CDs, money markets, stocks, bonds, mutual funds, etc. These types of investments are useful because they’re generally very liquid and instantly accessible without penalties.
 For these reasons, they make for great emergency funds.
 Retirement experts generally agree that you should have no more than six months of basic living expenses in these types of accounts.

 SEE ALSO: Aligning Your Tax-Free Stars

-If you’d like to learn more about your Roth IRA options, including Roth conversion, I hope you’ll reach out for a consultation.
+In my next article, I’ll share a case study to further explain the importance of the three buckets.
+In the meantime, should you have any questions or wish to schedule a personal conversation, I hope you’ll reach out for a consultation.
 At Hanson Wealth Management, the approach we use to plan your secure retirement includes lowering your tax burden and optimizing your income streams with the objective of achieving a tax-free retirement so you can truly live your best life.
-I look forward to hearing from you!